nikgalanop/edsger/src/design-choices.md

 of edsger, no garbage collector exists.
 The `delete` operator is equivalent to a call to the `free` function.
 Whatever applied for the implementation of `malloc` and the linking, applies for `free` as well.

+### Erroneous Accesses
+- In this implementation of the edsger language, there are no checks for out of bounds accesses.
+As long as the offset of an access is within reasonable sizes etc. no restriction is applied.
+A `Segmentation Fault` might occur when the address is not withing the address space given to the edsger program.
+- A segmentation fault occurs when trying to store a value to a `NULL` pointer.
+- When executing an infinite recursive program, the program most probably terminates due to `Segmentation Fault` because of "stack overflow".

 ### Labels
 - We do not allow two labels in the same function to have the same name.
 - We only allow jumps to a label if the "jump" command is nested in the body of the labeled for-loop that is the jump